MarkGotham/When-in-Rome/README.md

 'When in Rome' brings together all of the world's functional harmonic analyses in encoded formats into a single, consistent repository.
 This enables musicians and developers to interact with that great body of work at scale, with minimal overheads.

-In total, there are now approximately 500 analyses and 100,000 Roman numerals in here.
+In total, there are now approximately 2,000 analyses.

 Additionally, 'When in Rome' provides code for working with this corpora, building on top of the [music21](https://github.com/cuthbertLab/music21/) library for music analysis.